Interventional Pulmonology Services

 Our interventional pulmonology team seeks to identify and diagnose patients earlier in the disease process through these minimally invasive diagnostic options.
 We also seek to extend the life and health of patients with lung cancer and its related problems by providing novel therapeutic treatment options and supportive care throughout a person’s individual journey.

-We work closely with a dedicated team of cancer specialists, including medical oncologists, radiation oncologists, surgeons and other providers at the UC Irvine Chao Family Comprehensive Cancer Center to offer advance treatments that help people with lung cancer live longer and with fewer symptoms.
+We work closely with a dedicated team of cancer specialists, including medical oncologists, radiation oncologists, surgeons and other providers at the UCI Health Chao Family Comprehensive Cancer Center to offer advance treatments that help people with lung cancer live longer and with fewer symptoms.

 Our lung cancer team also is actively involved in multiple research projects and clinical trials.
 Through these trials, we seek to give patients better diagnostic and treatment options —as well as access to therapies that improve their quality of life and offer relief from pain and discomfort — long before they are available to the general public.